hamzalak/maze-generator-kruskal/README.md

-Require to pygame and disjoint_set as dependencies
+Require to include pygame and disjoint_set as dependencies